The southwest of Western Australia is an internationally recognised biodiversity hotspot.

 FIRE & BIODIVERSITY FORUM 2021

-In 2021 a forum was held at Margaret River in the south west to examine its effectiveness and the ways it interacts with the natural landscape, including its impact on all living things.
+In 2021 a forum was held at the Margaret River HEART to examine its effectiveness and the ways is it interacts with the natural landscape, including its impact on all living things.

 PETITION TO LEGISLATIVE ASSEMBLY

-On Wednesday 15th September 2021, our petition calling for an independent review of prescribed burning in the southwest of WA was tabled by the Honorable Sally Talbot MLC and Honorable Jackie Jarvis MLC.
-We received 2,669 signatures - an incredible result!
-We are awaiting feedback from the tabling and will provide an update of the findings as soon as we can.
+On the 15th September 2021, our petition calling for an independent review of prescribed burning in the southwest of WA was tabled by the Honourable Sally Talbot MLC and Honourable Jackie Jarvis MLC.

 PRESCRIBED BURNS IN YOUR AREA